About

 Bertil Ekman - drums & vocal

 Drummer Bertil is a lover of small band swing and especially when they are nicely arranged.
-He also plays in The Ragamuffins, temporary constellations and some banquet bands.
+He also plays in temporary constellations and some banquet bands.
 Enjoys botanising through the hide aways of older jazz in order to find melodical popular songs well worth being revived.
 During Mississippi Seven's gigs Bertil often presents highly (un)likely facts or tales about melodies, composers and musicians.
 Or tells a good joke -- or so he thinks.
-He is no stranger to singing a song or two and if his confidence boosts we might hear him sing "J'attendrai" in five languages.
+He is no stranger to singing a song or two and if his confidence boosts we might hear him sing "J'attendrai" in different languages.
 When not playing jazz Bertil enjoys art works, novels and exciting short stories.

 Boa Carlman - banjo and tenor guitar